-1. Financial Feasibility Test - Assess the financial feasibility of the concept, the financial risk and return, methodology for paying returns and exit pathway.
+1. Financial Feasibility Test - assess the financial feasibility of the concept, the financial risk and return, high level risk analysis, methodology for paying returns and exit pathway.

-2. Impact Test - assess the Impact of the investment through the Impact Assessment template completed by investee and complete a ranking through the Assessment Scorecard.
+2. Impact Test - assess the impact of the investment through the impact assessment template completed by investee and complete a ranking through the assessment scorecard.

-3. Portfolio Test - assess if the investment aligns with BayTrust's target areas, our portfolio mission, our intentions, and our policy guidelines.
-Assess if it addresses an identified need, does it fit with our portfolio and complete portfolio modelling.
+3. Portfolio Test - assess if the investment aligns with BayTrust's target areas, its portfolio mission, intentions, and policy guidelines.
+Assess if it addresses an identified need, does it fit with the Trust's portfolio and complete portfolio modelling.
 Assess geographic/sector spread, diversity, and potential for scale up of impact on an existing investment.

-4. Other Factors - Assess uniqueness of proposal, and if our investment enables a project that would not otherwise be able to proceed.
+4. Other Factors - assess uniqueness of proposal, and if the investment enables a project that would not otherwise be able to proceed.
 Assess the value to the investee of BayTrust's involvement, as a signal to other investors.
 Assess opportunity/need for non-financial support for the project e.g., introductions to other investors or grant support to improve the robustness of the proposal, the group to become more investment ready or cover social aspects of the project that are not generating revenue.